tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-taming-rss-feeds-with-xml.md

   - xml

 ---
-This is a remarkably simple trick which I&#8217;ve found very handy.
+This is a remarkably simple trick which I've found very handy.
 With a few lines of Perl you can take any RSS feed and format it to your liking.

 #